enlighter/DBMS-Engineering-Lab/assign_4(Hadoop MapReduce project)/learning-process/hadoop-single-node-ubuntu-14.04/README.md

 #Hadoop 2.6 Installing on Ubuntu 14.04 (Single-Node Cluster)</h1>
 ##Hadoop 2.7.2 on Ubuntu 14.04.2
-I followe this guide for Linux Mint Rosa with hadoop 2.7.2
+I followed this guide for Linux Mint Rosa with hadoop 2.7.2
 ###Install Java verison 7 or 8 on your ubuntu
 ##Adding a dedicated Hadoop user